arnonram/swade-npc-importer/README.md

 A Savage Worlds Adventure Edition NPC (and PC) stat block importer for [Foundry VTT](https://foundryvtt.com)

+---
+:exclamation: **Please Note**

-> **Please Note**: If you are running Foundry as self-hosted, and with the HTTP protocol, then the Importer will not be able to read the data from the clipboard (this is security realted stuff).
-Either set your hosted Foundry to work with HTTPS, or set the `Insecure origins treated as secure` flag in your browser (or equivalent) appropriatly ([see here for an explanation](https://github.com/arnonram/swade-npc-importer/issues/42#issuecomment-773385058))
+If you are running Foundry as self-hosted, and with the HTTP protocol, then the Importer will not be able to read the data from the clipboard (this is security realted stuff).
+It will usually be represented by the following error in the browser console: `Cannot read property 'readText' of undefine`.

+To solve this either:
+  - Set your hosted Foundry to work with HTTPS, or
+  - Set the `Insecure origins treated as secure` flag in your browser (or equivalent) appropriatly ([see here for an explanation](https://github.com/arnonram/swade-npc-importer/issues/42#issuecomment-773385058))

+---
 ## How to use it...
 0. Go to [Settings](#some-configurations) and look  around:
    - Under ***Select Item Compendiums*** mark any Compendium you wish NPC Importer to use (not selecting anyting will cycle through all compendiums and use the first relevant entry)